pannepanda/gas-sensor/README.md

 Short instructions on how to connect the parts can be found as comments in the Arduino file.

+What are the files for?
+-> .ino file is the code that has to be loaded onto the controller -> Gerber~ are files used to print PCBs
+-> PCB~ are editable eagle files of the PCB layout

 Any questions or ideas about this project, send me an email: rgn23@bath.ac.uk